 The standard recommendation is every two years, but your vehicles manufacturer log book may have a different schedule set out – its important to keep in mind these are guidelines and so it is important to check the condition of your brake fluid on a regular basis.

 When it comes to Brake Safety - We Don’t stop – So you do when you need to.

-At Palmerston Mechanical Centre we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Palmerston Mechanical Centre we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This report lets you know if there is immediate or future need for repairs to your vehicle allowing you to budget in advance.

 If you have enjoyed our services or our website please follow us on Facebook

 Trading Hours: Open Monday to Friday 8:00 am am to 5:00 pm